 Home Health Aide Training

 During this unprecedented time of the COVID-19 pandemic, the need for solutions to the myriad problems affecting seniors are called for more than ever.
 From the frontline of the communities, we have worked harder to make a difference in offering evidenced based strategies from the joint perspective of scientists, economists, doctors, nurses and the government on how the individuals and the world respond to live and survive in this uncertain time.
-The timely offering of this grant by the AARP Foundation gave us an inspiration to move on with our Nurse-Driven Healthcare Solutions to develop a model based on a theory of change that will maximize the continuum of education, economic advancement and healthcare as a stimulus package to benefit seniors.
+A timely offering of a grant by the AARP Foundation gave us an inspiration to move on with our Nurse-Driven Healthcare Solutions to develop a model based on a theory of change that will maximize the continuum of education, economic advancement and healthcare as a stimulus package to benefit seniors.

 With an increasingly aging population, the cost of healthcare has also increased.
 Ironically, the solution has been deemed going back to the basics by using strategies and resources almost always readily available, individuals and their families.
 The first line of defense for affordable care is with Home Caregivers.
 The provision of well-trained homecare givers contributes to affordable healthcare, in addition to Improving financial sustainability among low income seniors (LI 50+).